 A trip to New England calls for selfies at one of the enchanting, covered bridges along the Housatonic River.

-If you plan things right, you can combine a fall leaf extravaganza with your covered bridge pics at Bull’s Bridge in Kent.
+If you plan things right, you can combine a fall leaf extravaganza with your covered bridge pics at Bull’s Bridge in the charming artistic town Kent.

 The West Cornwall Covered Bridge is just as charming and much older.